XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ### WebSocket API ###

-If you are just looking to try out some methods on the Ripple network, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](ripple-api-tool.html).
+If you are looking to try out some methods on the Ripple Consensus Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](ripple-api-tool.html).
 Later on, when you want to connect to your own `rippled` server, you can build your own client in Javascript to run in a browser (See [this example](http://www.websocket.org/echo.html) ) or possibly [Node.js](https://github.com/einaros/ws).

 #### Request Formatting ####